Maryland Biscuits

 1: Place flour, salt and lard/butter in a mixing bowl.
 Cut (mix) lard into flour using finger tips until lard in mixed into flour.

-2: Mix in a little of the water or milk at a time, mixing to create a stiff dough.
+2: Mix in the water, milk or cream at little at a time, mixing to create a stiff dough.
 Note, if dough is too dry, add a little more liquid.
 Too wet, add a little more flour.

 3: Place dough on a work table that has been lightly floured.